 - Catch up with other members about chapter issues

-- http://misterpaulsenglish.com/8-ways-to-speak-english-with-an-american-accent/ Meet with visitors and new members
+- go to site Meet with visitors and new members

 The last option is the ONLY answer.
 A good rule of thumb is that you should be networking until the president calls the second part of the meeting to order.
 Sure, your food might grow cold if left alone, but so will a visitor.
 Your food won’t bring you any business.

 - Give 100% of your participation in the meeting.
 Treat whoever is speaking as if they were the biggest client you could possibly land.
 Listen carefully to their weekly presentation and take notes.
 Think about it this way:

 Would you walk out on a big client to take a phone call?

 Would you talk to the person next to you when a client is speaking?

 Would you send text messages while your clients are talking about their needs?